 Agnes Uhereczky: Jon, coming to the last question.
 We spoke about employees and employers but we would be also interested in your experience with policymakers, and of course, the ILO is also speaking to policymakers.
 We knew during the pandemic that Spain was debating legislation to promote remote workers, in Wallonia in Belgium they were thinking about setting up a task force.
 Where do you see the role of policymakers in these times?
 What would you recommend them to focus on?
 Because I think it is so easy to get lost in details.
 Should they plan for an emergency or the after-COVID period?
 In your experience, where do you think they could focus on?
 Where they could spend their energy and their thinking?

 Jon Messenger: I think, from my perspective, it depends on what you are talking about.
-Is it immediate crises, or whether you are talking about longer terms?
+Is it the immediate crisis, or whether you are talking about the longer term?
 I think that most governments have done what they needed to do.
-They had to promote telework because they had to do something to try to keep people employed and try to keep business operating.
+They had to promote telework because they had to do something to try to keep people employed and try to keep businesses operating.
 So they did I think what they had to do in terms of measures designed to promote telework.
-Some pieces of legislation, for example, not the legislation in Chile that predated the pandemic, but some other pieces of legislation which were explicitly designed for the pandemic like in El Salvador, for example.
-These were only focused on the pandemic.
+Some pieces of legislation, for example, not the legislation in Chile that predated the pandemic, but some other pieces of legislation which were explicitly designed for the pandemic, like in El Salvador, for example.
+These laws were only focused on the pandemic.

 But I think now what policymakers should be focusing on, according to my opinion, is helping workers and employers and others to be able to scale up teleworking.
 They need to be trying to facilitate that.